lundquistlab/biostats-2016/Exercises/ANOVA-3/README.md

 # Week 9 ANOVA exercises

 ANOVAs are critical for the analysis of many types of biological data.
 However, it is sometimes difficult to determine exactly what type of ANOVA to perform and what sort of *post hoc* tests are appropriate after rejecting H<sub>o</sub>.
-Below are four problems that you need to solve using ANOVA (or other omnibus test) and post hoc analysis (pairwise comparisons, linear contrasts, etc...).
+Below are three problems that you need to solve using ANOVA (or other omnibus test) and post hoc analysis (pairwise comparisons, linear contrasts, etc...).

 Please provide your results and interpretations, including the type of test you are running.
 An R script is not required for this assignment.